-Cooper, Hale testify in impeachment probe, after Sondland's blockbuster remarks
+Pentagon official cites corruption concerns in aid delay, suggests Ukraine may have known earlier than thought

 "I’d like to take a moment to discuss a few of the people whose testimony has been deemed unacceptable for the American people to hear," Nunes said.
 "The whistleblower is the key figure who started this entire impeachment charade by submitting a complaint against President Trump that relied on second-hand and third-hand information and media reports."

-Then, Nunes pointed to Alexandra Chalupa, whom he called a "former operative for the Democratic National Committee who worked with officials of the Ukrainian Embassy in Washington D.C. in order to smear the Trump campaign."
-Chalupa, Nunes noted, "met directly about these matters with then-Ukrainian Ambassador Valeriy Chaly, who himself wrote an article criticizing Trump during the 2016 campaign.
-Chalupa’s activities were one of several indicators of Ukrainian election meddling in 2016, all of which were aimed against the Trump campaign."
+Nunes then ointed to Alexandra Chalupa, whom he called a "former operative for the Democratic National Committee who worked with officials of the Ukrainian Embassy in Washington D.C. in order to smear the Trump campaign."

 UKRAINE EMBASSY SAYS DNC OPERATIVE REACHED OUT FOR INFO ON TRUMP TEAM IN 2016

-He continued: "Hunter Biden is another witness who the Democrats are sparing from cross-examination.
+He concluded: "Hunter Biden is another witness who the Democrats are sparing from cross-examination.
 His securing of an extremely well-paying job on the board of a corrupt Ukrainian company, Burisma, highlights the precise corruption problem in Ukraine that concerned not only President Trump, but all the witnesses we’ve interviewed. ...
 The Democrats have dismissed questions about Biden’s role at Burisma as conspiracy theories, yet they’re trying to impeach President Trump for having expressed concerns about the company."